ArtFlag/recipes/docs/sweet/biscuits/chocolate-chip-cookies.md

 [Source](https://bromabakery.com/best-chocolate-chip-cookies/)

-- 3/4 cup (168 g) unsalted butter*
+- Unsalted butter: 3/4 cup (168 g)
-- 110 g brown sugar
+- Brown sugar: 110g
-- 40 g granulated sugar
+- Granulated sugar: 40g
-- 1 egg + 1 egg yolk, room temperature
+- Eggs: 1 egg + 1 egg yolk
-- 1 tablespoon pure vanilla extract
+- Vanilla extract: 1 tbsp
-- 220 g all-purpose flour
+- AP flour: 220g
-- 4g or 3/4 teaspoon baking soda
+- Baking soda: 4g or 3/4 teaspoon
-- 6g or 3/4 teaspoon kosher salt + more flaky seat salt for sprinkling
+- Salt: 6g or 3/4 teaspoon kosher salt + more flaky seat salt for sprinkling
-- 200g or 1 1/2 cup semi sweet chocolate, chopped
+- Chocolate: 200g or 1 1/2 cup

 1. Brown the butter over medium heat, stirring constantly until the butter begins to foam and turns a golden brown, emitting a nutty aroma.
 Make sure you only brown the butter lightly.
 When butter browns the liquid evaporates off which can